SatwikDutta/SatwikDutta.github.io/_pages/about.md

 * On <font color="blue">November 24, 2020</font>, I was awarded the **ASA Student Participation Grant** for the 179th meeting of the Acoustical Society of America.

-Open for Internship or Job
+Open for Internship or Job Opportunity
 ------

 Currently, I am available for a <font color="red">Summer Internship in 2023</font>.